SSH authentication via public key

-This is a translation of my German entry.
+This is a translation of my German article.

-SSH is a secure way to connect to a remote system, for administration or working.
-The communication between these two workstations is encrypted, so an enemy isn’t able to listen to the transferred data.
+SSH is a secure way to connect to a remote system, e.g. for administration or remote working.
+The communication between these two workstations is encrypted, so an enemy is not able to intercept/spy on the transferred data.

-Although the password that is sent to access the other system is encrypted it’s possible to guess it via brute force.
-To decrease this risk one can turn off password authentication and just allow the authentication via keys, so that the access is only possible to people that have specific private keys.
+Although the password that is sent to access the other system is encrypted, it’s still possible to brute force it.
+To decrease this risk one can turn off password authentication and just allow the authentication via SSH keys, so that the access is only possible for people that have a specific private keys.
 It is much harder to guess such a private key than guessing a password.

-To create such a key pair, containing private and public key, just type
+To create such a key pair, containing a private and a public key, just run

 Generating public/private rsa key pair.
 Enter file in which to save the key (/home/user/.ssh/id_rsa): Created directory '/home/user/.ssh'.
 Enter passphrase (empty for no passphrase): Enter same passphrase again: Your identification has been saved in /home/user/.ssh/id_rsa.
 Your public key has been saved in /home/user/.ssh/id_rsa.pub.
 The key fingerprint is: 16:59:cb:9f:55:b1:39:ee:b3:72:14:19:13:5c:60:4d user@abakus The key's randomart image is: +--[ RSA 4096]----+ | . +*E| | + . . =+| | o o .++| | . . o.o.| | S o ..| | . .. | | .o | | . .o| | o. | +-----------------+